 Two innovators share how they revolutionized the SDoH space

-Up to 60 percent of clinical outcomes are directly tied to the circumstances in which people live, work, and play — that is, by social determinants of health (SDoH).
-Yet despite the massive opportunity for impact, bringing effective SDoH interventions to life is rarely easy.
+Eighty percent of clinical outcomes are directly tied to the circumstances in which people live, work, and play.
+Yet, the massive opportunity for impact, bringing effective SDoH interventions to life, is rarely easy.
 Key questions from the outset include:

 - How can community-based organizations work with clinical partners?